Songdalen Municipality: History

-In 1964, Finsland and Greipstad municipalities, along with the Eikeland area of neighboring Øvrebø, were merged to form Songdalen municipality.
+In 1964, Finsland Municipality and Greipstad Municipality, along with the Eikeland area of neighboring Øvrebø Municipality, were merged to form Songdalen municipality.

 Greipstad is mentioned in written sources as early as 1344.
 Through the Middle Ages records indicate that Greipstad, a small farm community with 34 farms, was continuously inhabited.
-Greipstad became an independent municipality in 1913; split off from the municipality of Søgne.
+Greipstad became an independent municipality in 1913; split off from Søgne Municipality.

 Finsland, which lies further from the coast, has few preserved written records, but records have indications of farms there in the year 1000.

 An 8 km long section of the old Vestlandske Hovedvei (Westland Highway) passes through the municipality from Farvannet to Kvislevann.
 The highway was built in the 1790s and the section exists today in much the same way as it did for ordinary traffic in 1881.

 The fortifications at Rossevann were built in 1916-1917 for the Stavanger Battalion.
 The municipality also has visible evidence of World War II fortifications.